If an endpoint is not displaying on the endpoints page of the OneView console, this indicates one of the following:

 Cause: Mac endpoints must use an unmodified .pkg file to install and connect.

 Resolution: Verify the installation file wasn't renamed.
-For more information, see Download and install endpoint agent in OneView.
+For more information, see Add Mac endpoints in OneView.